hcts-hra/csv2xml/README.md

+# CSV2XML
+**csv2xml** is capable to generate XML files of any XML schema by using mappings/templates.
+It provides user interfaces for simple (automatic) and advanced modes and performs XML validation based on the respective schema.

-# VRA Core 4 XML Transform Tool
+## VRA Core 4 XML Transform Tool
-The VRA Core 4 XML Transform Tool (**csv2xml**) converts descriptive work and image metadata from flat tables (.csv) to structured VRA Core 4 XML.
+The VRA Core 4 XML Transform Tool is a first use case for **csv2xml**.
+It converts descriptive work and image metadata from flat tables (.csv) to structured [VRA Core 4 XML](https://www.loc.gov/standards/vracore/schemas.html).
 It makes use of a template with predefined headers.
-Users may work with the tool in a simple or advanced mode.
-The transform tool performs XML validation and provides feedback in case of errors. it can also transform VRA Core 4 XMLinto RDF/XML using the VRA Ontology.
+Users may work with the tool in simple (automatic) or advanced  mode.
+The transform tool performs XML validation and provides feedback in case of errors.
+It can also transform VRA Core 4 XML into RDF/XML using [vra2rdf.xsl](https://github.com/mixterj/VRA-RDF-Project/blob/master/data/xsl/vra2rdf.xsl) of the [VRA-RDF-Project](https://github.com/mixterj/VRA-RDF-Project).

 The tool is an App for eXist-db database version 3.
 While the transformation of VRA Core 4 XML is the current use case, it can be used for any type of transformation from csv to xml.

-User manual, templates, and sample data can be found in the doc section.
+[User manual, templates, and sample data](https://github.com/exc-asia-and-europe/csv2xml/tree/master/doc) can be found in the doc section.

-## Technical information
+# Technical information
-**csv2xml** is designed as an app for the "open source native XML database" [eXist-db](http://www.exist-db.org).
+**csv2xml** is designed as an app for the "open source native XML database" [eXist-db](http://www.exist-db.org) ( Version > 3.0RC1).
 To build the app on your own, clone the Github-Repository and run

 ```
  ant